austinwpearce/site/content/post/tools.md

 description: A master list of resources and tools that have helped me work.
 tags:
 - tools
+- software
+- websites
 title: Tools
 ---

 A master list of resources and tools that have helped me work or that I find useful or neat.
-Installation files are for Windows versions of open-source software mentioned below, but follow the link to the website for Linux or Mac versions. :smile:
+Installation files are for Windows versions of open-source software mentioned below, but follow the link to the website for Linux or Mac versions.

 # Agriculture & Environment